rvIceBreaker/TileEd/README.md

 Clicking the cells in the map view (the green cells) will toggle collision, and change the pattern values of the revelant cells.
 Red means that cell has collision, green means it does not.

-Clicking cells in the tile painter will mark that tile as the active tile for assigning to a pattern.
+Clicking tiles in the tile painter will mark that tile as the active tile for assigning to a pattern.

 Right-clicking a tile in the map view will assign the active tile to the tile pattern.

 The editor initializes with sample data in the map view.

 ### Defining Patterns
-Its important to keep in mind that pattern matching is based on the configuration of tiles in any 3x3 space, with the center tile being the target cell.
+Its important to keep in mind that pattern matching is based on the configuration of cells in any 3x3 space, with the center cell being the target cell.

 I recommend starting your tile definitions by working in a 3x3 space and starting with simple configurations and working towards more complex ones; T shapes, cross shapes, corners, C shapes, U shapes, etc. and defining the desired slices for those tiles first.